EnsemblGenomes/ensembl-static/plants/species/Quercus_lobata/Quercus_lobata_annotation.md

 ### Annotation

-Gene annotation was provided by the https://valleyoak.ucla.edu More details will be posted upon publication of the paper describing this assembly.
+Gene annotation was provided by [valleyoak.ucla.edu](https://valleyoak.ucla.edu).
+More details will be posted upon publication of the paper describing this assembly.

 Repeats were annotated with the [Ensembl Genomes repeat feature